CtrlK

 Trigger Term Quality

-Provides explicit trigger phrases a user would naturally say — 'fireflies CI', 'fireflies GitHub Actions', 'fireflies automated tests', 'CI fireflies', 'test fireflies pipeline' — giving good coverage of natural variations per the score-3 anchor.
+Provides five natural trigger phrases users would actually say ('fireflies CI', 'fireflies GitHub Actions', 'fireflies automated tests', 'CI fireflies', 'test fireflies pipeline'), giving good coverage of common variations.

 3 / 3